 Luciq (formerly Instabug) is the tool mobile developers reach for when they need bug reporting, crash analytics, and user feedback from a single SDK.
 Most in-app feedback tools treat bugs and surveys as separate concerns.
 Luciq treats them as the same concern: understanding what's breaking and what users think about it.

 The feedback layer supports in-app surveys with event-based triggers, NPS and app rating prompts, and sentiment detection on open text.
-For mobile development teams in particular, having both crash analytics and feedback in one integration simplifies the tech stack and reduces the number of SDKs running in production.
+For mobile development teams, having crash analytics and feedback in one integration reduces the number of SDKs running in production.

 Key Features